Hythei/JS_DOM_Project/readme.md

 ## Status
 Acquisition & Price List is... "finished" for the most part, although I may still return to it to finetune and refine certain aspects when I can and have the time.
-Those aspects being things such as improving the CSS and seeing if I can make the code less "spaghetti" looking.
+Those aspects being things such as improving the CSS and seeing if I can make the code less "spaghetti" in apperance.

 ## Credits
 For this project I used the following sources.